Migrating from Tunnel Proxy to Per-App TunnelVMware Workspace ONE UEM 1905 and later

 - Open the VMware Tunnel Edge Service settings using the Unified Access Gateway Admin UI and re-save the configuration.

 As a result of the restart, VMware Tunnel Edge Service communicates with Workspace ONE UEM through API.
-The service identifies that Tunnel Proxy is disabled and does not retrieve configuration for the Tunnel Proxy component.
+The service identifies that Tunnel Proxy is deactivated and does not retrieve configuration for the Tunnel Proxy component.

 Make sure that you remove the firewall rules that were allowing TCP traffic through ports 2020/2010; they are no longer necessary.
 The SDK-based apps will communicate through the port configured for Per-App Tunneling.